jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 Get-DbaReplSubscription -SqlInstance sql1
 ```

 The results of this command confirm what I was just explaining, we have three subscriptions, one for each of our publications.
-You can see that each publication is replicating to the same instance, `sql2`, but each has a different target database.
+You can see that each publication is replicating to the same destination instance, `sql2`, but each has a different target database.

 ```text
 ComputerName       : sql1